star-hengxing/libuipc/docs/tutorial/geometry.md

 ## Clone on Write

 Geometries in `libuipc` are implemented with the `Clone on Write` strategy.
 Any inital copy of a geometry is a shallow copy, which means, the data of the geometry is shared.
-Any creation of a non-const view of the geometry will trigger a minimal clone of the modified part of the
+Any creation of a non-const view of the geometry will trigger a minimal clone of the modified part of the geometry.

 A simple example is shown below: